 Meridian requires participating program providers to report all Critical Incidents that occur in a home and community-based long-term services and supports delivery setting, including assisted living facilities, community-based residential alternatives, adult day care centers, other HCBS provider sites, and a member's home (if the incident is related to the provision of HCBS).
-Providers will be provided with Critical Incident education materials and will have access to additional information via https://www.ilmeridian.com/providers/resources/forms-resources.html.
-Providers must participate in trainings offered by Meridian to ensure accurate and timely reporting of all Critical Incidents.
+Providers will be supplied with Critical Incident education materials and must participate in trainings offered by Meridian to ensure accurate and timely reporting of all Critical Incidents.